theguywhocodes837/omg/README.md

 ## Steps to run the project
   - Make sure to have Docker and Docker compose installed on your system
-  - Run `docker-compose build` to build the images
+  - Run `docker-compose build` to build the images.
   - Run `docker-compose up` to run the project.
   - For the demo purpose, a seed file is included, which gets executed on each run.

 ## APIs
   - `/<username>/rank` - to get the user's current rank.
-  - `/leaderboard` - to get the top rankers
+  - `/leaderboard` - to get the top rankers.
-  - `/leaderboard/<n>` - to get the top n rankers
+  - `/leaderboard/<n>` - to get the top n rankers.

 ## Assumptions
   - A user can only play one game at a time.